cappelnord/life-codes-runtime/Readme.md

 # Life Codes Runtime

-This set of SuperCollider classes (later destined to be a Quark) is the runtime environment of Alexandra Cardenas installation Life Codes, produced by EPFL Pavilions for the installation *Musica ex Machina*.
+This set of SuperCollider classes (later destined to be a Quark) is the runtime environment for Alexandra Cárdenas' installation *Life Codes*, produced by EPFL Pavilions for the installation *Musica ex Machina*.

 ## !!
 Documentation Outdated !!